WeichenLiuzz/Data_Engineering_Capstone_Project/README.md

     - Branch with the Highest Healthcare Transaction Value

 * **`capstone_weichenl.py`:** This Python script contains the entirety of the project's code, incorporating the content from the subsequent files: `credit_card_etl.py`, `console_based_program.py`, `data_analysis_and_visualization.py`, `loan_application_etl.py`, `data_analysis_and_visualization_LOAN.py`.

+* **`Capstone_notebook.ipynb`:** This Jupyter Notebook encapsulates the comprehensive codebase for the project, housing not only the primary code but also an array of comments providing insights into the implementation.
+Additionally, it incorporates alternative methods and approaches, enriching the exploration and understanding of the project's development.

 * **`requirements.txt:`** List of required Python libraries for the project.
 * **`README.md:`** This documentation provides a detailed overview of the project, including its scope, structure, data sources, and a workflow diagram illustrating the project's flow.